What Is SEO? (And How To Be Good At It!)

 -

-Short tail keywords: What most people think of as keywords, these are one or two words used when searching Google (or the search engine of your choice).
-Examples include “inbound marketing,” “inbound,” or “keyword.”
+Short tail keywords: What most people think of as keywords are one or two words used when searching Google (or the search engine of your choice).
+Examples include "inbound marketing," "blogging," or "episodic content."
 You want to use these in your headlines and titles.

 -

 Long tail keywords: Less common yet wildly useful; these are more like keyword phrases.
-For example, “how to use SEO keywords” or “when is daylight savings time over?”
-These get used throughout your content, sparingly.
+For example, "Ways to attract more social media followers," "The History of inbound marketing," or "Customer Segmentation with AI" These get used throughout your content, sparingly.
 You only need each long tail keyword to appear once per page to be effective.

 Google's current algorithms parse the intent of the searcher.
-They do this with AI that can understand not only the words the searcher types in but also related terms and phrases.
+They do this with AI that can understand the words the searcher types in and related terms and phrases.
 That means they can return more valid results, even if the searcher is unclear.

 That means that while you DO need to use your keywords—you do NOT want to stuff your article full of them.
 Google has you covered.

 Like keyword stuffing, link stuffing no longer does what you want it to.
 Too often, links are the prime focus of a corporate blog.
-There's little to no attention paid to whether or not the link is reciprocated or if it's an internal link to another blog post, that the post is current.
+Little to no attention is paid to whether the link is reciprocated or if it's an internal link to another blog post that the post is current.

-Content marketing and SEO are long games.
+Content marketing in SEO is a long game.
 Use outside links sparingly (unless you know the other side will reciprocate with a link to your content), like providing a source for statistics quoted.
-Otherwise, you should only be linking to your own content.
+Otherwise, you should only be linking to your content.

 Speaking of ranking